11ty/11ty-website/docs/permalinks.md

 #### Globally disable templating in permalinks {% addedin "0.3.4" %}

-Eleventy has long had a global configuration option to disable dynamic templating altogether, like so:
+Eleventy includes a global configuration option to disable dynamic templating altogether.
+This will save a few template renders and is probably marginally faster, too.

 {% codetitle ".eleventy.js" %}